Global Gigabot Community Rises to the Challenge of COVID-19

 Rather than discovering a design flaw after something has been expensively injection-molded, Patchen and his team can work out the kinks on their end and ensure the design they send to a manufacturer is accurate from the get-go.
 All that’s left to do at that point is create the tooling to mass produce it.
 Says Patchen, “It saves [the manufacturer] money, it saves us money in the long run, and lots and lots of time.”

-At the 2019 ICUEE conference in Louisville, Kentucky – the largest utility and construction trade show in North America – four tools Patchen and his team helped design were on display.
+At the 2019 ICUEE conference (the Utility Expo now) in Louisville, Kentucky – the largest utility and construction trade show in North America – four tools Patchen and his team helped design were on display.
 It’s a big honor at such a lauded industry event, but his focus remains on safety and sharing innovation so that other utilities across the nation can benefit.
 “I’m not trying to make money,” says Patchen.
 “I’m just trying to make it better for the employees in the field.”

 Sparking industry innovation through new tool creation